Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 Melioidosis, a neglected tropical infection caused by Burkholderia pseudomallei, commonly presents as pneumonia or sepsis with mortality rates up to 50% despite appropriate treatment.
 A better understanding of the early host immune response to melioidosis may lead to new therapeutic interventions and prognostication strategies to reduce disease burden.
-Whole blood transcriptomic signatures in 164 melioidosis patients and 70 patients with other infections hospitalized in northeastern Thailand enrolled within 24 hours following hospital admission were studied.
+Whole blood transcriptomic signatures in 164 patients with melioidosis and in 70 patients with other infections hospitalized in northeastern Thailand enrolled within 24 hours following hospital admission were studied.
 Key findings were validated in an independent melioidosis cohort.
-Melioidosis was characterized by upregulation of interferon signaling responses compared to other infections.
-Mortality in melioidosis was associated with excessive inflammation, up-regulated type 2 immune responses and a dramatic decrease in T cell-mediated immunity compared to survivors.
-We identified and independently confirmed a five-gene predictive set classifying fatal melioidosis (validation cohort: an area under the receiver operating characteristic curve 0.83, 95% CI: 0.67-0.99).
-In conclusion, this study highlights the intricate balance between innate and adaptive immunity during fatal melioidosis and can inform future precision medicine strategies for targeted therapies and prognostication in this severe infection.
+Melioidosis was characterized by upregulation of interferon (IFN) signaling responses compared with other infections.
+Mortality in melioidosis was associated with excessive inflammation, enrichment of type 2 immune responses, and a dramatic decrease in T cell-mediated immunity compared with survivors.
+We identified and independently confirmed a 5-gene predictive set classifying fatal melioidosis (validation cohort area under the receiver operating characteristic curve 0.83; 95% CI, 0.67-0.99).
+This study highlights the intricate balance between innate and adaptive immunity during fatal melioidosis and can inform future precision medicine strategies for targeted therapies and prognostication in this severe infection.

 Original publication